lacouture/build-archlinux-vm/README.md

 # systemctl start sshd
 ````

-Connect to the SSH server from the controller machine, and add the host's fingerprint to
-the known hosts list (~/.ssh/known_hosts).

 Execute the script `01-bootstrap-ssh.sh`.
 It will ask for the target's root password entered in the previous step.